Project facts

 Many trains of different lines run at stations with important junction functions.
 Trains arrive at regular times.
 Such a timetable is easy to remember.
 For example, a half-hourly service for long-distance traffic is planned on the important Mannheim-Stuttgart-Ulm line.

 The aim of the Deutschlandtakt is to ensure that long-distance and regional services are well coordinated.
-Because this applies to the whole of Germany, it extends far beyond the commissioning of Stuttgart 21.
-However, the planned Deutschlandtakt presupposes Stuttgart 21.
-The current draft of the Deutschlandtakt provides for more trains than ever before at Stuttgart's future central station: a basic service of 33 long-distance and regional trains per hour.
-That is a third more than today (November 2020).
+As this applies to the whole of Germany, it extends far beyond the commissioning of Stuttgart 21.
+However, the planned Deutschlandtakt requires Stuttgart 21.
+The current draft of the Deutschlandtakt envisages more trains than ever for the future Stuttgart main station: a basic service of a total of 33 long-distance and regional trains per hour.
+That is a third more than in December 2021 (25 trains per hour).
 This would not be possible without Stuttgart 21.

 The new rail hub creates the conditions for the politically targeted doubling of passenger numbers.